Confirmation Bias in Social Networks: Theoretical results

-The lightly shaded areas on the right represent the set of parameters $\mu$ (vertical axis) and $\theta$ (horizontal axis) that ensures the emergence of right-biased opinion, whereas the darkly shaded areas represent the set of parameters that ensure the emergence of left-biased opinion.
-In both areas, for a given level of confirmatory bias, the left (right) biased opinion emerge with probability 1 if there is a favorable combination of low frequency of ambiguous signals and a low state, i.e. below 0.5 (high state, above 0.5).
-The white area, on the other hand, represents the combinations of $\theta$ and $\mu$ such that the opinion type becomes a random variable whose possible values are $y_l$ and $y_r$, i.e. both opinion types may emerge with positive probability.
-Given that when $(\theta,\mu) \in \mathcal{W}$ any of the two opinions may be formed, we define the probability with which an individual reaches the less biased opinion following the results from Proposition~\ref{prop:singleagent} and Corollary~\ref{cor:efficiency}.
+Lightly shaded areas on the right represent the set of parameters $\mu$ (vertical axis) and $\theta$ (horizontal axis) ensuring the emergence of a right-biased opinion.
+Conversely, darkly shaded areas represent the set of parameters ensuring the emergence of left-biased opinion.
+In both areas, for a given level of confirmatory bias, the left (right)-biased opinion emerge with probability 1 if there is both low frequency of ambiguous signals and low (high) state (i.e., below (above) 0.5).
+On the other hand, the white area represents the combinations of $\theta$ and $\mu$ such that the opinion type becomes a random variable whose possible values are $y_l$ and $y_r$ (i.e., both opinion types may emerge with positive probability).
+Considering that when $(\theta,\mu) \in \mathcal{W}$ any of the two opinions may be formed, we define the probability $p $ with which an individual reaches the less-biased opinion following the results from Proposition~\ref{prop:singleagent} and Corollary~\ref{cor:efficiency}.